YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 Algebraic effects allow us to make only two parts of our system aware of side effects.
 Where the effect fires, and where it is handled.

-This reduces drag when quickly iterating, by speeding up the refactor path.
+This reduces drag when iterating, by speeding up the refactor path.
 You rarely have to touch where an effect is fired, or the in between code of the system.
-Usually you just move the handler up and down some levels.
+Often you just move the handler up and down some levels.

 It also gives those consuming your system free entry points to integrate.
-As long as this is properly documented and exposed, you gain a lot of flexibility for free.
+As long as this is documented and exposed, you gain a lot of flexibility for free.

 ---

-If you have any questions or are looking for one-on-one React mentorship, feel free to tweet me @yurkaninryan any time!
+If you have any questions or are looking for one-on-one React mentorship, feel free to tweet me **@yurkaninryan** any time!

 Good luck and happy coding!! 😄